bmbrands/moodle-tool_componentlibrary/content/moodle-3.9/accessibility/contrast.md

 {{< /example >}}

-## New Accessible buttos
+## New Accessible buttons

 The buttons shown below are using the Component Library CSS.
+For each button the colour was based on the buttons shown when you click on the down <button class="btn btn-sm btn-secondary" type="button" aria-expanded="false">
+           <i class="fa fa-caret-down fa-fw"></i>
+        </button> button.
+Only buttons that did not pass WCAG standards have changed.

 {{< example show_markup="false">}}
 <div data-action="contrastcheck">